My Personal List of Nervous System Regulating Exercises

 nervous system regulating exercises somatic experiencing

-After ayahuasca, my entire reality felt upside down.
+After my traumatic ayahuasca experience, my entire reality felt upside down.
 I had no idea that I was in a continuous state of survival, nor did I know anything about somatic work to regulate myself.
 Heck, I didn’t even know what regulation was.
 Once I found Somatic Experiencing, I immediately put together a list of exercises, activities, and guided videos to run through to regulate my nervous system when I needed help bringing myself back into my Window of Tolerance.

 Activities: